tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/notificationhubs/common-concepts.md

 The expiry is represented as the number of seconds since the epoch 00:00:00 UTC on 1 January 1970.

 The shared access authorization rule used for signing must be configured on the entity specified by this URI.
-In the previous example, this is http://contoso.servicebus.windows.net/myHub or http://contoso.servicebus.windows.net.
+In the previous example, URI is http://contoso.servicebus.windows.net/myHub or http://contoso.servicebus.windows.net.

 The URL-encoded **resourceURI** must be the same as the URI used in the string-to-sign during the computation of the signature.
 It should be percent-encoded and lowercase.